 FALL 2019 CC Semester in Latin America

 The CC in Latin America program offers students a unique multidisciplinary experience abroad.
-It will provide immersion into the Cuban cultures through CC courses taught entirely in Spanish, in the block plan, by CC and Cuban faculty from different academic disciplines.
-Students will have the opportunity to experience some of the changes that Cuba is undergoing as the US begins to normalize diplomatic relations with this island nation with which it has maintained “ties of singular intimacy,” as noted by historian Louis Pérez.
-CC offers an academic program that focuses on Cuban history, cultural manifestations, and contemporary politics, and is support by the reputable Institute for Study Abroad (IFSA-Butler) in their newest student service platform in Latin America.
+It will provide immersion into the Argentine and Chilean cultures through CC courses taught entirely in Spanish, in the block plan, by CC faculty from different academic disciplines.
+CCLA 2018 focuses on Southern Cone history, cultural manifestations, and contemporary politics, and is support by the reputable Institute for Study Abroad (IFSA-Butler) in their newest student service platform in Latin America.